 - frequency encoding: Takes into account how many times a given categorical value is present in relation with a feature.

 When the model makes predictions on new data, the data needs to be processed in the same way it was trained.
 Machine learning model inference in the Elastic Stack does this automatically, so the automatically applied encodings are used in each call for inference.
+Refer to inference for classification and regression.

 Feature importance is calculated for the original categorical fields, not the automatically encoded features.